 Vaginas are confusing, and everyone’s is a little different.
 Some women start using tampons in middle school, don’t mind getting their annual exams, and know exactly what works for them in the bedroom.
 But, then there are the rest of us gals that just don’t get it right away (and, I think it’s more of us than we’d like to admit).
 There’s way more of a learning curve than we want to own up to in this area.

-That female sexuality is just as important as male sexuality
+That female sensuality is just as important as male sensuality

-Being raised in a Christian household mixed with the ridiculous stereotype that women are less sexual than men being too pervasive in our culture meant that it took me YEARS to be comfortable with my sexuality.
-Now, I feel like I missed so many years of enjoying my sexuality in my youth because I was riddled with discomfort and misunderstanding.
+Being raised in a Christian household mixed with the ridiculous stereotype that women are less sensual than men being too pervasive in our culture meant that it took me YEARS to be comfortable with my sensuality.
+Now, I feel like I missed so many years of enjoying my sensuality in my youth because I was riddled with discomfort and misunderstanding.
 There is a lot of crappy information out there on this topic, it’s time to talk real and seriously about it.

-For my daughter, I want to be very pro-female sexuality.
-News flash: women are just as sexual as men.
-Sexuality is more based on personal aspects than gender.
+For my daughter, I want to be very pro-female sensuality.
+News flash: women are just as sensual as men.
+Copulationuality is more based on personal aspects than gender.
 Sure, the hormone fluctuation differences between men and women play a role, but not this horny vs not horny role a lot of society would lead you to believe.
-On the contrary, women can actually get MORE sexual than men (especially at different points in their menstrual cycle) because of those “fun” hormones.
+On the contrary, women can actually get MORE sensual than men (especially at different points in their menstrual cycle) because of those “fun” hormones.